Baked ziti with greens and Gorgozonla

 Cook the pasta as per the instructions on the package minus 1 minute for "al dante".
 Drain and toss the pasta in 1 teaspoon of olive oil to prevent it from sticking.

 Stem and properly wash the greens.
 Heat the butter in a wide frying pan and add the onions.
-Sauté on low heat till the onions are soft and translucent, do not colour.
-Add the greens, salt and pepper and cook the greens till they are completely wilted and the liquids have evaporated.
+Sauté on low heat until the onions are soft and translucent; do not brown.
+Add the greens, salt, and pepper, and cook until they are completely wilted and the liquid has evaporated.
 Cool, remove from the pan and chop till very fine.

 Add the cheese in small chunks and turn off the heat.
-Stir well till the cheese has completely melted into the sauce ad there are no lumps left.
-Add the cooked greens and pasta and toss the sauce well to mix all the ingredients.
+Stir well till the cheese has completely melted into the sauce and there are no lumps left.
+Add the cooked greens and pasta, and toss the sauce well to mix all the ingredients.
 Taste for salt and adjust if needed.

-Butter a small 9X9 inch Pyrex dish.
+Butter a small 9x9-inch Pyrex dish.
 Layer the pasta and sauce into the dish and tap down to even out.
 Top with a sprinkling of Parmesan cheese.
-The dish can be prepared to this sage and stored in the fridge.
+The dish can be prepared up to this stage and stored in the fridge.

 Preheat the oven to 375° F.